juliogomez/netdevops/pyATS.md

 4. Connect to that device
 5. Execute a command in that device

-Run the demo with an interactive container (`-it`) that requires the enable password as an environment variable (`-e PYATS_AUTH_PASS=cisco`) and a mapped volume from your workstation to the container (`-v $PWD/pyats/:/pyats/demos/`):
+Run the demo with an interactive container (`-it`), and pass it the enable password as an environment variable (`-e PYATS_AUTH_PASS=cisco`) and a mapped volume from your workstation to the container (`-v $PWD/pyats/:/pyats/demos/`):

 ```
 $ docker run -it -e PYATS_AUTH_PASS=cisco -v $PWD:/pyats/demos/ ciscotestautomation/pyats:latest python3 /pyats/demos/1-pyats-intro.py
 ```

-### Demo 2: Look for CRC errors across multiple devices
+### Demo 2: List interface CRC errors from different devices

-In this case you will use pyATS and Genie to compile interface counters from multiple devices across the network and then check if there are CRC errors in them.
+In this case you will use pyATS and Genie to compile interface counters from multiple devices across the network and then check if there are any CRC errors in them.
+The script will use the same function to compile CRC errors information from 2 devices with different CLI (CSR1000v and Nexus switch), with the available parsers providing independance from the underlying device type.

 Please review the content of [this script](./pyats/2-genie-intro.py), and you will see the following steps to execute:

 1. Load the required pyATS and Genie libraries
 2. Define a reusable function that obtains __all__ interface counters from a single device